adform/adform-tracking-ios-sdk/README.md

 ## ***Important iOS 14 support***

 Apple introduced a new AppTrackingTransparency framework and tracking permission in iOS 14.
-To support these changes you will need to make couple of small changes in Adfrom Tracking SDK integration.
+To support these changes you will need to make couple of small changes in Adform Tracking SDK integration.
 For more information check [Migration Guide](https://github.com/adform/adform-tracking-ios-sdk#upgrading-to-170) down bellow.

 ## 1. General Info